limix/lim/doc/index.rst

 The recommended way of installing it is via `conda`_::

-  conda install -c conda-forge ncephes conda install -c conda-forge limix-inference conda install h5py conda install pandas conda install tabulate conda install pytest
+  conda install -c conda-forge ncephes limix-inference conda install h5py pandas tabulate pytest

 and then::